Tipico

-Tipico is an international provider of sports betting and casino games, headquartered in St. Julian's, Malta.
+Tipico Co.
+Ltd. is an international provider of sports betting and casino games, headquartered in St. Julian's, Malta.
 Tipico holds, among other licenses, a German sports betting concession from the Darmstadt Regional Council as well as other gambling licenses from the Malta Gaming Authority.
 The company also has branches in Germany, Austria, Croatia, Gibraltar, Colombia and the US.
-More than 1,800 people work for Tipico Group, with more than 6,000 in the whole Franchise network.
-CEO of Tipico is Joachim Baca.
+More than 1,800 people work for Tipico Group, with more than 6,000 in the whole franchise network.
+The CEO of Tipico is Axel Hefer.

 Company

 Tipico Co.
-Ltd. and Tipico Casino Ltd. were founded in 2004 as international trading companies in the commercial register of the Malta Financial Services Authority.
+Ltd. and Tipico Casino Ltd. were founded in Malta in 2004 by Dieter Pawlik, Oliver Voigt and Mladen Pavlovic.
 The company group employs more than 1,800 people from 57 different nations and more than 6,000 in the whole Franchise network.
 In addition to the online business, Tipico operates as franchise system in Germany and Austria more than 1,250 sports betting shops.
 They also have offices in the US, Croatia, and Gibraltar.
 Tipico is the market leader in Germany with a market share of over 50 percent and is the sixth largest betting provider in the world.
 Tipico is one of seven companies, which, according to the Schleswig-Holstein Ministry of the Interior, has been granted a license for sports betting on the first time.

 Since 2016 Tipico has a new majority shareholder with the financing company CVC Capital Partners.
 In the course of the sale, a new CEO was also appointed with the Austrian Joachim Baca.
 On the 9th of October 2020, Tipico was granted a German sports betting concession by the Darmstadt Regional Council as part of the very first concession grant.

+In June 2024, Tipico sold its product and technology platform representing its U.S sportsbook and online casino to LeoVegas, a subsidiary of MGM Resorts International.

+In October 2025, the company accepted an offer to acquire the company by Banijay Entertainment for $5.4 billion from CVC Capital Partners.
+The deal is subject to regulatory and shareholder approval.

 Sponsorship

 In Germany, Tipico was a sponsor of the football league club Hamburger SV.
 In addition, Tipico has a partnership with the Austrian Bundesliga.
 Starting from the 2015/16 season there is also a sponsoring partnership with FC Bayern Munich.
 Since January 2018, Tipico is official partner of the German Football League (DFL).
 Including the 2020/21 season, Tipico may use the symbols of the Bundesliga and 2.
 Bundesliga in their communication.
+It extended its contract with Bundesliga in 2025.

 Brand ambassador

 Oliver Kahn has been a spokesperson for Tipico since 2013 and has been advertising with the slogan "Your bet in safe hands" for the company.
-Since the start of the second half of the season 2019/20,the betting provider has advertised with the slogan Tipico - Das Original.
+Since the second half of the 2019–20 season, the betting provider has adopted the slogan Tipico - Das Original.